victorkryz/HR-Utils/README.md

 # HR-Utils
-HR-Utils is a Pl/SQL package enables operating on HR schema entities using packages's API (Pl/SQL procedures, user types, oracle object types, collections) as an alternative of direct access to HR's tables.
+HR-Utils is a Pl/SQL package enables operating on HR schema entities using packages API (Pl/SQL procedures, user types, oracle object types, collections) as an alternative of a direct querying/modifying HR's tables.

-## Common
+## Structure
 The repository consists of:
 - *"packages"* directory:
      + "HR-Utils" Pl/SQl package